radish-es/casebook-property/content/units/problems/wowkwis.md

 ### Hypothetical Facts[^simon]

 A Mi'kmaw hunter pursues a fox (*wowkwis*, in Mi'kmaq) across a tract of forest on the Eastern Shore of Mi'kmaki.
 After some time, the hunter shoots and seriously wounds the *wowkiws*.
 While the fox is still in sight but before the hunter can capture it, the fox is killed by a hiker who is walking through the woods, sees the wounded fox and wants to save it from further suffering.
-Were the Department of Natural Resources not so short staffed, a conservation office might have been patrolling the area and would have asked both parties to produce hunting licenses as required by the *Wildlife Act*, RSNS 1989, c 504.
+Were the Department of Natural Resources not so short staffed, a conservation officer might have been patrolling the area and would have asked both parties to produce hunting licenses as required by the *Wildlife Act*, RSNS 1989, c 504.
 Neither would have been able to do so.

 ### The Problem